-As an island, Ireland is very dependent on maritime and air transport connectivity for imports and exports.
-The UK ‘landbridge’ is also very important for the distribution of goods, as is the use of direct shipping routes to continental EU ports.
+As an island, Ireland is very dependent on maritime and air transport connectivity for imports and exports, as well as the movement of people.
+The UK landbridge is also very important for the distribution of goods, as is the use of direct shipping routes to continental EU ports.

-Government’s priority is to continue to work with our EU partners to maintain air and road connectivity even in a no deal Brexit and to facilitate continued trade and economic development.
+The Government continues to work with our EU partners to maintain air and road connectivity after the transition period and to facilitate continued trade and economic development.